bormaxi8080/bormaxi8080/README.md

 I focused on collecting various data about individuals, companies, structures and incidents and develop OSINT solutions related to this topic, as well as a variety of parsers, scrapers, systems for comparing and analyzing poorly structured data.
 I have extensive experience in hiring in the IT and periodically act as a communicator in various technical communities, and actively participate in open source development.

-Previously I acted as head hunter targeted for positions in IT level from middle+, with relocation outside Russia, write about hiring, HR Tech, development and participate in various professional communities.
+Previously I acted as head hunter targeted for positions in IT level from middle+, with relocation outside Russia, write about tech, development and participate in various professional communities.

 ### Projects Examples: